kevbotmckrier/bulkLookups/README.md

 # [DEPRECATED] Bulk Lookups for Twilio Lookup

+This repository is deprecated.
+Please refer to https://github.com/AuthySE/BulkLookupV2 for the current repository powered by Lookup V2.

 1. Add TWILIO SID and AUTH TOKEN to demo.env
 1. Do you want to do `carrier` or `caller-name` Lookups?
     1. Put in the appropriate value.